kubeedge/website/CONTRIBUTING.md

 1. Commit your updated files to your local git repo.
 Example commit:

     ```
-    git commit -a -m "Fixed some doc errors."
+    git commit -a -s -m "Fixed some doc errors."
     ```

     Or:

     ```
     git add add-this-doc.md
-    git commit -a -m "Added a shiny new doc."
+    git commit -s -m "Added a shiny new doc."
     ```

 1. Push from your branch (for example, `doc-updates`) to **the relevant branch